 Bake, boil or steam washed fruits like banana, pear, apple and avocado; or vegetables like carrot, peas, broccoli and potato until soft and then puree with a blender or food processor.
 Add even more liquids such as breast milk, baby formula or water when first introducing at 6 to 8 months and once your baby is getting used to consuming solid foods, you may reduce the amount of liquid added.

-Plain yoghurt with beneficial live cultures can also be introduced to help regulate the good bacteria in your baby’s digestive tract.
+Plain yogurt with beneficial live cultures can also be introduced to help regulate the good bacteria in your baby’s digestive tract.
 Protein like chicken, fish (with bones removed) and beans have to be cut into very small pieces (pea-sized) or be mashed up before feeding to your baby.

 When your baby is at about 8 to 10 months of age, you can feed mashed fruits and vegetables and skip the step of pureeing them.
 You may also feed small pieces of pasteurised cheese and finger foods such as cereals, crackers or cooked pasta that are bite-sized for your baby, where they would be able to swallow without choking.